tjibbs/alx-react/0x03-React_component/README.md

 - When to use a Class or a function to create a component
 - The lifecycle of a Class component
 - How to test a component
-- How to utilize a Jest spy to verify that a function is being called correctly
+- How to utilize a Jest spy to verify that a function is being called correctl
-- What an HOC is and how to use it